Isabelle Fuhrman

 Isabelle Fuhrman (born February 25, 1997) is an American actress.
-She is known for her role as Esther in the horror film Orphan (2009) and its prequel Orphan: First Kill (2022).
-She also portrayed Clove in the dystopian adventure film The Hunger Games (2012), and Alex in the independent film The Novice (2021).
+She is known for her breakthrough role as Esther in the horror film Orphan (2009) and its prequel Orphan: First Kill (2022).
+She played Clove in the dystopian adventure film The Hunger Games (2012), Alex in the independent film The Novice (2021), and Diamond in the Western film series Horizon: An American Saga (2024–present).

 Early life

-Fuhrman was born in Washington, D.C., the daughter of Elina Fuhrman (née Kozmits), a journalist, author, wellness activist, and founder of the vegan soup company Soupelina, and Nick Fuhrman, a one-time Wisconsin political primary candidate for U.S. House of Representatives, and business consultant.
-Her father, who is of Irish descent, was adopted by a Jewish family.
+Fuhrman was born in Washington, D.C., the daughter of Elina Fuhrman (née Kozmits), a journalist, author, wellness activist, and founder of the vegan soup company Soupelina, and Nick Fuhrman (1963–2024), a one-time Wisconsin primary candidate for the U.S. House of Representatives, former Dane County Republican Party chairman and business consultant.
+Her father, who was of Irish descent, was adopted by a Jewish family.
 Her mother is a Russian Jewish immigrant from Soviet Moldova.
-Isabelle Fuhrman has an older sister who was born in 1993.
+Fuhrman has an older sister who was born in 1993.
 She and her family moved to Atlanta in 1999 when her mother joined CNN.
 She attended the Buckley School, a private school in Sherman Oaks for high school.
 Fuhrman also briefly attended the RADA, and briefly was a student at The Westminster Schools in Atlanta.
-She graduated from Stanford University Online High School in 2015.
+She graduated from Stanford Online High School in 2015.